-Tax deductions are the number-one way to increase your tax refund – but what exactly are they?
+Tax deductions are the number-one way to increase your tax refund – but how do tax deductions work?

-First things first, lets get rid of the biggest misconception when it comes to tax deductions:
+First things first, lets get rid of the biggest misunderstanding about tax deductions:

-Fully tax deductible means the cost of an item is fully refunded by the ATO when you lodge your tax return.
+Tax deductions mean, you get the whole cost back from the ATO when you lodge your tax return.

-Most tax deductions are for work-related expenses but can also be for things like insurance, tax agent fees, charity donations and rental property expenses.
+Most tax deductions are for work-related expenses.
+But deductions can also be for things like insurance, tax agent fees, charity donations and rental property expenses.

 Tax deductions are easy to claim if you’re prepared and know what you’re eligible for, so let’s give you an idea about how to claim tax deductions and how much you could get back in your tax refund.
 The following items correspond with sections on the Etax tax return.
 You simply select, fill in and supply receipts/records for any tax deductions that apply to you.